-TRANSIT CENTER APPROACHING COMPLETION
+TRANSIT CENTER

-▼ The rooftop park of the Tranbay Transit Center is taking shape.
+APPROACHING

+COMPLETION

 The largest project in the Prop K Expenditure Plan-the Transbay Transit Center and Caltrain Downtown Extension-will transform downtown San Francisco and regional transportation well into the 21st Century.
 The project consists of three elements:

-- Building a new transit terminal building; - Extending commuter rail service 1.3 miles from its current terminus at Fourth and King streets to the new terminal, with accommodations for future high-speed rail; and - Creating a transit-friendly neighborhood with 3,000 new homes (35 percent affordable) and mixed-use commercial development.
+- Building a new transit terminal building; - ▶ Extending commuter rail service 1.3 miles from its current terminus at Fourth and King streets to the new terminal, with accommodations for future high-speed rail; and - ▶ Creating a transit-friendly neighborhood with 3,000 new homes (35 percent affordable) and mixed-use commercial development.

-The total program budget is currently estimated at \$6.2 billion in year-ofexpenditure dollars, of which the terminal is \$2.3 billion and the downtown extension is \$3.9 billion.
+The total program budget is currently estimated at \$6.2 billion in year-of-expenditure dollars, of which the terminal is \$2.3 billion and the downtown extension is \$3.9 billion.
 As of December 2017, the Transportation Authority allocated \$196 million in Prop K local half-cent sales tax funds to the project, in addition to State Transportation Improvement Program and One Bay Area Grant program funds.